12 Project Management Methodologies: Your Guide

 5. Maintenance: After the project is complete, the development team responds to feedback and makes any necessary modifications.

 The logical flow of waterfall makes it an excellent option for short, predictable projects where you have a clear vision of the finished product and fixed requirements that are not likely to change.
-It’s best suited for teams and PMs that excel at planning and documentation.
+It is best suited for teams and PMs that excel at planning and documentation.

 Agile takes an iterative approach to project management.
 The Agile Manifesto was created by several software development industry leaders as a way to adapt to quickly changing technology at the time.

-While not technically a full methodology — adopting Agile won’t give you a comprehensive plan for how to manage your projects — Agile does offer a series of values and principles to promote agility and efficiency in the development process.
+Although it is technically not a complete methodology — adopting Agile will not give you a comprehensive plan for how to manage your projects — Agile does offer a series of values and principles to promote agility and efficiency in the development process.

 2. Working software over comprehensive documentation: Robust documentation involved in older software development techniques often led to long delays.
-You’ll still produce documentation in Agile, but the focus shifts to functionality.
+You will still produce documentation in Agile, but the focus shifts to functionality.

 3. Customer collaboration over contract negotiation: Instead of working out every detail of a project at the beginning, this method keeps clients and customers engaged in every stage of the collaborative development process.
 This is particularly helpful when a customer has unclear or changing requirements.

-To better understand Scrum, let’s take a look at some of its roles and practices.
+To better understand Scrum, let us take a look at some of its roles and practices.

-Sprint: Short (usually one month or less) development cycle where a team creates a useable and (hopefully) releasable product increment.

 The Scrum method, best for self-managing teams and a culture open to innovation, can help bring products to market more quickly.
 The short development cycles and frequent stakeholder involvement can often lead to a better-quality product.